fcambus/alexarank/README.md

 ## Installation

-Install the module :
+Install the module:

 	npm install -g alexarank

 ## Usage example

-Using the module is pretty straightforward :
+Using the module is pretty straightforward:

 	var alexa = require('alexarank');